alessiobussolari/better_seeder/README.md

 ## Contact & Feature Requests

-For suggestions, bug reports, or to report new feature requests, please reach out via email at: **yourname@example.com**.
+For suggestions, bug reports, or to report new feature requests, please reach out via email at: **alessio.bussolari@pandev.it**.

 ---